NorthernMechatronics/petal_imu/doc/getting_started.md

 ### Hardware

-- An NM180100EVB evaluation board
+- An NM180100EVB evaluation board or an NM180410 Petal development board
-- A USB to micro-USB cable to connect the board
+- A USB to micro-USB cable to connect to the NM180100EVB or a USB Type-C cable for the Petal development board
 - A Linux or Windows machine

 ### Software